acbates/SnappyUX/README.md

 the template engine, which can obviously take advantage of the full capability of JS itself.

-Super lightweight; minified file without compression is 7kb at the moment, 3kb compressed.
+Super lightweight; minified file without compression is under 10k, 3.6kb compressed.

 No compilation step, lazy loading of resources if you wish.